cheddar-lang/docs/storage.md

 as you can see, `whatIsSelf` is passed its scope (`A`) by the evaluator, but the scope is not directly attached to `whatIsSelf`.

 ### What is a Variable?
+A variable is a simple wrapper for a value to be placed in a scope.
+The variable class specified a couple properties, including:

+ - Whether the variable is read-only
+ - Whether the variable is static-typed.
+ - Whether a getter/setter should be used, rather than the value

+In Cheddar, all scope values are `CheddarVariable`s but this rule is not enforced.
+If a variable is not wrapped as a CheddarVariable, an uncaught error be occur.

 ### What is a Namespace?